 - a.
-Burgess Design Group (BDG) are currently undertaking the detailed planning to enable urban infill to occur in the locality which will allow for a NAC to eventually be feasible. - b.
-For development to occur, a Metropolitan Region Scheme (MRS) Amendment and Local Planning Scheme (LPS) Amendment must be approved by the WAPC. - c.
+Maida Vale South is identified as an Urban Expansion area by the North East Sub-Regional Framework. - b.
+Burgess Design Group (BDG) are currently undertaking the detailed planning to enable urban infill to occur in the locality which will allow for a NAC to eventually be feasible. - c.
+For development to occur, a Metropolitan Region Scheme (MRS) Amendment and Local Planning Scheme (LPS) Amendment must be approved by the WAPC. - d.
 There will also need to be a Local Structure Plan prepared to determine the appropriate location for the NAC.

-8.3.3 WATTLE GROVE SOUTH
+8.3.2.2 CRYSTAL BROOK (WATTLE GROVE SOUTH) NAC

 - a.
-Depending on the direction of Wattle Grove South established by community engagement, concept and detailed planning, retail modelling by MGA Planners predicts that a NAC in Wattle Grove South wouldn't be supported by 2026. - b.
-The NAC may however be feasible in 2036 if that is the direction that is established through the community engagement, concept and detailed planning.
+Depending on the direction of Crystal Brook (project name) established by community engagement, concept and potential future detailed planning, retail modelling by MGA Planners predicts that a NAC at Crystal Brook wouldn't be supported by 2026. - b.
+The NAC may however be feasible in 2036 if that is the direction that is established through the community engagement, concept and potential future detailed planning.

 - a.
-The future direction for Wattle Grove South may be for a smaller scale activity centre or no activity centre at all. - b.
-Wattle Grove South is subject to Community Engagement, Concept Planning and Detailed Planning to determine the scale of the Activity Centre and whether an activity centre is required.
+Crystal Brook is identified as an Urban Expansion / Urban Investigation area by the North East Sub-Regional Framework. - b.
+The project name 'Crystal Brook' has been utilised following community engagement for the project where there was opposition to the name 'Wattle Grove South'.
+These two names may be used interchangeably between different documents, however they are referring to the same location. - c.
+The future direction for Crystal Brook may be for a smaller scale activity centre or no activity centre at all. - d.
+Crystal Brook is subject to Community Engagement, Concept Planning and potential future detailed planning to determine the scale of the Activity Centre and whether an activity centre is required.

-8.3.4 MAIDA VALE (MIDLAND ROAD/KALAMUNDA ROAD)
+8.3.2.3 MIDLAND ROAD NAC

-A site on the corner of Midland Road and Kalamunda Road in Maida Vale (map Ref 19) has had an MRS Amendment request put forward in 2014 for rezoning to Urban to enable the development of a NAC.
+A site on the corner of Midland Road and Kalamunda Road in Maida Vale (map Ref 22) has had an MRS Amendment request put forward in 2014 for rezoning to Urban to enable the development of a NAC.
 The site is currently zoned Rural under the MRS and Special Use under the LPS.
 The site will also require a LPS Amendment for a NAC to be possible.
 The MRS Amendment request is currently with the WAPC, with no determination provided to date.
 The site is conducive to retail opportunities because of its exposure to passing trade and proximity on two arterial roads.

 - a.
-Analysis by MGA Planners found that the inclusion of 5,000m2 of retail at the Maida Vale NAC would be feasible in the short-term, however the impacts on the development of Forrestfield North were considered noteworthy based on the retail gravity model. - b.
+Analysis by MGA Planners found that the inclusion of 5,000m2 of retail at the Midland Road NAC would be feasible in the short-term, however the impacts on the development of High Wycombe South were considered noteworthy based on the retail gravity model. - b.
 It is important to note that the retail modelling undertaken was based on an assumption that the 2031 growth proposals identified in the activity centre strategies of all surrounding local government areas actually occur, this may not necessarily be the case. - c.
 In addition, the Review stated that given both centres will have localised catchments, this should be taken into consideration when determining the full extent of the impacts of the proposal.